srikanth-mokkapati/modern-pluto/src/pages/posts/why-podcasts.md

 thumb_img_alt: why-podcasts-image
 content_img_alt: why-podcasts-image
 excerpt: >-
-  Podcasts are Audio form Content gaining a steady traction.
+  Podcasts are audio form content gaining a steady traction.
 If you are not checking one, Read to find out, Why you need to check them.
 seo:
   title: ''